idaholab/TMAP8/doc/content/verification_and_validation/ver-1kb.md

 where $R$ is the ideal gas constant in J/mol/K, $T$ is the temperature in K, $K$ is the solubility, and $n$ is the exponent of the sorption law.
 For the Henry’s law, $n=1$.

-Meanwhile, the heteronuclear species, HT, does not follow this diffusion process and remains stable, maintaining a constant pressure throughout the system.

 ## Results